RezaRahemtola/Survivor/README.md

     - Minimal data fetched for everyone, with additional content fetched when opening the profile modal
     - Pictures lazy-loading (fetched only when they need to be displayed)
   - User profile fetched only when necessary
+- Mocking Jay mode 🐦‍⬛ (aka Stealth mode) for the API
+  - Can be activated with an env variable when the data source API is unavailable
+  - Keep the same behavior but fetch data from a JSON file (dump of the whole API created with [our script](./scripts/dump_api.py))

 ## Credits 🙏
 - The weather widgets are heavily inspired from [this weather application](https://github.com/stefanylaforest/react-native-weather-app)